-Austin Public Works’ Urban Trails Program is currently developing the Country Club Creek Trail, which is located in southeast Austin.
-Once complete, Country Club Creek Trail will be 3.5 miles long and link Mabel Davis Park, home to Austin’s first public skate park, to Roy G. Guerrero Metro Park, located on the east side of Lady Bird Lake.
+The City of Austin Capital Delivery Services is developing the Country Club Creek Trail in partnership with Austin Transportation and Public Works Urban Trails Program.
+Once complete the trail will be 3.5 miles long and link Mabel Davis Park, home to Austin’s first public skate park, to Roy G. Guerrero Metro Park, located on the east side of Lady Bird Lake.

 Country Club Creek Trail is completed and open to the public from Roy G. Guerrero Park to Riverside Drive, and from E Oltorf Street to Ventura Drive.
 The Urban Trails Program is working to connect these sections through an active project between Riverside Drive and E Oltorf Street.